 For details on why these stats stand out this week, check out the primer.

-Golfers are sorted into 16 groups of four, with the winner of each round-robin group stage moving on to a bracket-style tournament to determine the winner.
+Golfers are sorted into 16 groups of 4 golfers, with the winner of each round-robin group stage moving on to a bracket-style tournament to determine the winner.
 Given the weight on winning matches, you'll want to make sure you don't make a DraftKings lineup that includes two players from the same group or two players who are on the same side of the bracket.
 You should be targeting golfers who can eventually win their groups and meet in the knockout round and, hopefully, the Championship Round.